-The 2020 Conference will focus on key market trends in the crude, products, chemicals and gas tanker markets, over the short, medium and long term, giving attendees a unique and privileged insight into the opportunities that will emerge over coming years and how to take full advantage of them.
+The 2020 Conference will inevitably focus on the impact of Covid-19 on tanker shipping and will look at how it is affecting the crude, products, chemicals, and gas tanker markets.
+The event will also analyse and assess other influential market factors over the short, medium and long term, giving attendees a unique and privileged insight into where tankers markets are now, and where they are likely to be heading.
 While tanker ship owning and operating will be a primary focus, the event will also assess related support sectors, such as classification, bunker supply, law, ship agency and supplies, ship technology, logistics and terminal handling and storage.
-The event is a must-attend, not only for tanker owners and operators, but all companies that provide products and services to this sector of the shipping industry.
-The intention is that attendees will leave the TMS Tanker Conference with a much clearer idea about likely future trade patterns over the coming decade, underlying market influences and regulatory and technical developments, so they are well placed to take decisions that will facilitate longer term business growth.
+The conference is a must-attend, not only for tanker owners and operators, but all companies that provide products and services to this sector of the shipping industry.
+The intention is that attendees will leave the TMS Tanker Conference with a much clearer idea not just about the effects of the pandemic on tanker shipping and trades, but about likely longer term trade patterns over the coming decade, underlying political and economic influences and key regulatory and technical developments.
+As a result, attendees will be well placed to take decisions that will facilitate longer term business growth.

 Tuesday 24th November 2020

 Registration and refreshments